Intercept theorem: Homotheties

+The converse of the theorem implies that a homothety transforms a line in a parallel line.

+Conversely, the direct statement of the intercept theorem implies that a geometric transformation is always a homothety of center O, if it fixes the lines passing through O and transforms every other line into a parallel line.

 Similarity and similar triangles

 The intercept theorem is closely related to similarity.
 It is equivalent to the concept of similar triangles, i.e. it can be used to prove the properties of similar triangles and similar triangles can be used to prove the intercept theorem.
 By matching identical angles you can always place two similar triangles in one another so that you get the configuration in which the intercept theorem applies; and conversely the intercept theorem configuration always contains two similar triangles.